rseng/rseng.github.io/_docs/guides/best-practices/index.md

 from the docstrings in your code) you can use a static site generator, such as [Jekyll](https://jekyllrb.com) on [GitHub pages](https://pages.github.com/).
 This is an optimal strategy because it means that versioned documentation will live alongside code.
 There are also a large number of [beautiful themes](https://jekyll-themes.com/) that you can get started with.
-As [mentioned previously](https://stanford-rc.github.io/rse-services/docs/services/software#documentation), rse-services also offers ready to go themes (this one included) to deploy your software documentation to GitHub pages.

 #### Static Generators for Code